 'Many buyers see their inclusion in a property’s description as beneficial, so even if you break even on cost you’ll likely attract more potential buyers to your home when you want to sell.'

 So if you need some guidance on where to start when adding a utility room just keep reading because we've covered it all here, from the early planning stages to how to work in plenty of storage...

 - Haven't much square footage to play with?
 Take a look through our small utility room ideas for more inspo.

 As long as designing a utility room for your home doesn't compromise your kitchen or bathroom too much, doing so should add value – and if not, desirability – to your home.

-How much does adding a utility room cost?
+How much does it cost to add a utility room?